 Many borrowers can add their closing costs to their base loan amount and include these costs in their FHA mortgage.
-If you are borrowing $250,000 to buy a home and your closing costs are $7,500, you may be able to get a mortgage for $257,500 so you don't have to pay your closing costs out of pocket.
+If you are borrowing $250,000 to buy a home and your closing costs are $7,500, you may be able to get a mortgage for $257,500.
 Keep in mind, however, that increasing the amount of your mortgage will increase the total amount of money you pay in interest over the life of the loan.
 Sellers can also pay some closing costs of FHA loans for buyers, if they choose.

 FHA Streamline Refinance closing costs

 You also have to pay closing costs when you streamline refinance an FHA loan.
 An FHA Streamline Refinance features less paperwork and faster closings than other types of refinances.
 To qualify for streamline refinancing, you need to replace your current FHA mortgage with a new FHA mortgage.

 When you refinance your FHA loan using the streamline process, you have to pay a new Upfront Mortgage Insurance Premium equal to 1.75% of the unpaid loan balance.
 If your current FHA loan is less than 3 years old, you may qualify for a partial refund of your previous UFMIP.
 You can add the cost of the new Upfront Mortgage Insurance Premium to your new loan.

 You may have to pay title fees, recording fees, taxes, and other closing costs as part of a streamline refinance too.
 Unlike UFMIP, you cannot add these closing costs to your new loan balance.
 You have to pay them at closing.